 The old Dwarves are split up in Dispossessed (Dwarf on foot) and the Ironweld (guns from the old empire and dwarfs).

 Multiple small factions make up the Old Empire army.
-This should get fixed in a future battletome.

 The sad Ogors (Ogres) on foot still have no battletome.
 Their image has been featured on several posts on the GW community, so a battletome is not that unlikely.